Harphies/my-webiste/src/pages/post_28/index.md

 ## Example Usage

-An example usage to do path-based service routing with custom AWS Roure53 Record to access the service on configured via external dns deployment that filter my custom route53 zone.
+An example usage to do path-based service routing with custom AWS Route53 Record to access the service on configured DNS via external dns deployment that filter a custom route53 zone.

 ```yaml
 ---